nevmerzhitsky/headless-metatrader4/README.md

 ## Configure the host system

-The cheapest droplet of DigitalOcean ($5/mon) is enough for running the container.
-If you haven't account in DigitalOcean you can register by my referral [link](https://m.do.co/c/8a6e11b01bba) to get $10 credit.
+The cheapest $5/mon DigitalOcean droplet is enough for running the container.
+If you haven't a DigitalOcean account you can register by my referral [link](https://m.do.co/c/8a6e11b01bba) to get $10 credit.

 A user in the image who runs MetaTrader app has UID 1000 (you can change it by `--build-arg USER_ID=NNNN` of `docker build`), so you may need to create a user in the host OS to map with it.
 Let's name it "monitor" for example.
 The user should be in docker group to run the container.